Rosella Mary (Maloney) Petteys

 She had an unwavering love for the Lord, the Irish tenors and cable knit sweaters.
 Joy was watching the kids swing from the giant maple tree in the front yard.
 It was hosting tea parties, hide-the-Barbie adventures, Nerf guns and building blocks.
 It was watching the corn in the field grow, thunderstorms from the porch and hummingbirds.
 It was garage sales, milk glass finds, and “saving money” at Kohl’s.
 It was awful Hallmark movies and stuffed bears.
 It was Fudgsicles, lemonade and time with family.

-Survivors include her six children: Michael (Linda) Petteys of Gansevoort, Vincent (Sherrie) Petteys of Wilton, Wade (Jeanie) Petteys of Corinth, Kathleen Petteys of Fortsville, Lee (Jodi) Petteys of Gansevoort and Martin (Martha) Petteys of Gansevoort, and siblings, Timothy (Gertrude) Maloney of Arizona and Margaret Cromie of Florida.
+Survivors include her six children: Michael (Linda) Petteys of Gansevoort, Vincent (Sherrie) Petteys of Wilton, Wade (Jeanie) Petteys of Corinth, Kathleen Petteys of Fortsville, Lee (Jodi) Petteys of Gansevoort and Martin (Martha) Petteys of Gansevoort; and siblings: Timothy (Gertrude) Maloney of AZ and Margaret Cromie of FL.

 She was loved by her grandchildren: Bert, Jill, Sara, Erin, Caitlyn, Ellen, Emily, Rachel, Abigail, Samuel and Lilian and her many great grandchildren, nieces, and nephews.